Does Abercrombie & Fitch Co (ANF) Pay a Dividend? (2026)

 As of mid-2026, Abercrombie & Fitch does not pay a regular cash dividend.
 The company has focused its capital return program on share repurchases, announcing a $1.3 billion buyback authorization in early 2025 and targeting approximately $450 million in repurchases for fiscal 2025.
 Investors seeking income from this position would rely on price appreciation rather than yield.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with ANF's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with ANF's investor relations page or your broker before acting on them.

 Related stocks